 \subsection{The remaining stars}

-In addition to HD\,5980 (Sect.\,\ref{subsection:HD5980}) and seven stars with detected TEOs (Sect.\,\ref{subsection:hbswithteo}) we found 12 other massive systems showing heartbeats.
-We present here their light curves and comment on intrinsic variability.
+In addition to HD\,5980 (Sect.\,\ref{subsection:HD5980}) and seven stars with detected TEOs (Sect.\,\ref{subsection:hbswithteo}), we found 12 other massive systems showing heartbeats.
+Here, we present their light curves and comment on the intrinsic variability.
 A literature review of their characteristics is presented in Appendix~\ref{notes-on-hbs}.

 Six stars in our sample of HBSs are eclipsing (Table \ref{table:1}).
-We already presented HD\,5980 (Sect.\,\ref{subsection:HD5980}), QX\,Car (Sect.\,\ref{qx-car}), and V1294\,Sco (Sect.\,\ref{v1294-sco}).
-TESS light curves of the remaining three eclipsing stars with heartbeats, SW\,CMa, V1647\,Sgr, and V477\,Cyg, are shown in Fig.\,\ref{figure:ecl-hb}.
-All eclipsing stars but HD\,5980 have inclinations derived via light-curve modelling.
-In addition, some orbital parameters are known for $\zeta^1$~UMa, because it is a visual binary.
-The knowledge of the precise values of the orbital parameters from modelling light curve or visual orbit, allows for a direct verification of the reliability of these parameters derived from fitting Kumar's model.
-We mean in particular inclination.
-Comparison of numbers in Tables \ref{table:hb-fit-results} and \ref{table:hb-lit-params-ecl} clearly shows that Kumar's model gives much lower inclinations than light-curve modelling.
+Amongst these, we have already presented HD\,5980 (Sect.\,\ref{subsection:HD5980}), QX\,Car (Sect.\,\ref{qx-car}), and V1294\,Sco (Sect.\,\ref{v1294-sco}).
+The TESS light curves of the remaining three eclipsing stars with heartbeats, SW\,CMa, V1647\,Sgr, and V477\,Cyg, are shown in Fig.\,\ref{figure:ecl-hb}.
+All eclipsing stars, except HD\,5980, have inclinations derived via light-curve modelling.
+In addition, some orbital parameters are known for $\zeta^1$~UMa because it is a visual binary.
+The knowledge of the precise values of the orbital parameters from modelling the light curve or visual orbit allows for a direct verification of the reliability of these parameters derived from fitting Kumar's model; in particular, the inclination.
+A comparison of the data given in Tables \ref{table:hb-fit-results} and \ref{table:hb-lit-params-ecl} clearly shows that Kumar's model gives much lower inclinations than light-curve modelling.
 For three systems, SW\,CMa, QX\,Car, and V1647\,Sgr, the differences amount to about 50$\degr$.
-We rejected eclipses from the data used to fit Kumar's model, which might have affected the result, but even for non-eclipsing $\zeta^1$~UMa, the inclination from Kumar's model is about 16$\degr$ lower than that from modelling the visual orbit \citep{1998AJ....116.2536H}.
-Smaller, but still significant discrepancies occur also for $\omega$ and $e$.
-The most likely explanation of these discrepancies is significant contribution of effects not included in Kumar's model, the reflection effect in particular.
-Therefore, for all stars with independently derived inclinations, we fitted Kumar's model once again, this time fixing inclinations at values presented in Table \ref{table:hb-lit-params-ecl}.
-The results of these fits are shown with dashed lines in Figs.\,\ref{fig:QXCar-teo}, \ref{restrfplot925}, and \ref{figure:ecl-hb}.
-In all these cases, fit with assumed inclination in the vicinity of a heartbeat goes below a fit with this parameter set free.
-This clearly shows that there is a missing flux in Kumar's model close to the heartbeat.
-We interpret this as a proof that irradiation effect has a significant contribution to heartbeats and must be taken into account when modelling these phenomena.
+We rejected eclipses from the data used to fit Kumar's model, which might have affected the result, but even for non-eclipsing $\zeta^1$~UMa, the inclination from Kumar's model is about 16$\degr$ lower than that when modelling the visual orbit \citep{1998AJ....116.2536H}.